Young Explorers’ Club

 As a family-oriented company, we have upgraded our Young Explorers’ Club, a children’s adventure program at Basecamp Explorer Kenya, to make trips to the Mara more exciting for both parents and their children.
 Since its establishment, the club has become one of the main highlights for families staying with us both at Basecamp Masai Mara and Wilderness Camp.

 We aim to teach children about the environment and nature while at the same time offer them an opportunity to have fun within the camp environs.
 The selected activities are conducted with the help of our friendly Maasai guide, a dedicated expert naturalist who oversees all the children’s activities to keep them entertained throughout your stay.

-Please note that Young Explorer Club activities are tailor-made depending on the age of the children and subject to their length of stay.
-Most of the activities will take place every morning and afternoon and Parents may choose to either engage in the learning expedition with their kids or opt to have a few hours to themselves.
+Please note that our Young Explorers’ Club activities are tailor-made depending on the age of the children and subject to their length of stay.
+Most of the activities will take place every morning and afternoon and parents may choose to either engage in the learning expedition with their kids or opt to have a few hours to themselves.